m4mallu/gofilesbot/README.md

 - Group members doesn't have access to the channel directly.
 - Group will remain safe as the chat doesn't contain any media in it.
 - If in an emergency, Authorized admins can delete entire group messages in ```/cleanchat``` command

+### Advantage :
+1. Users don't have access to the main channel will help to avoid copyright infringement
+2. Medias will only get from bot as pm only when asked in the Movie group.
+3. Absence of media in the group will help to avoid copyright infringement.
+3. Medias won't get from bot in direct PM (Except a vulnerability - Pros can find it.., lads keep playing..)
+4. Finally, filter objects doesn't need to be added in the bot as the bot is searching in realtime with the key-word.

 ## 💠 Requirements:
 ```